- Normal precautions

 You can also check with them how long your passport must be valid for.

-The Korean Immigration Service (KIS) formally announced that from 1 January 2012 all non-Korean nationals, with some limited exceptions, must provide biometric information on entering the Republic of Korea.
+The Korean Immigration Service (KIS) has, since 2012, implemented the rule that all non-Korean nationals, with some limited exceptions, must provide biometric information on entering the Republic of Korea.
 You can find out more from the KIS.

 You should carry personal ID with you at all times.
 We recommend that you fill in the personal identification and next-of-kin information in the back of your passport.
 It is advisable to take a number of photocopies of your passport with you.
 During your stay, you should carry a photocopy of your passport at all times.